UniversalDependencies/docs/_bg/pos/PUNCT.md

 _§_, which are instead tagged as [SYM]().

 The punctuation in the BulTreeBank scheme follows the same principles as in the Universal tagset.
-Thus, it includes the tag `punct` which markes: period, comma, colon, etc.
+Thus, it includes the tag `punct` which marks: period, comma, colon, etc.

 ### Examples